iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 3 reviews"/>
 </p>

+> Three stars based on there's no way to know if it actually works as described.
+Docked two stars because all info leading up to the launch said no GPS necessary for it to work.
+When I checked the APP after installation, text plainly stated "Notification OFF; no notification until GPS Location turned on" (--paraphrasing) So I will see if there's any affect on battery life; if severe or annoying, may uninstall.
+Don't worry though; i never go anywhere!<br> :date: __2020-12-18 23:34:56__

+> App reports it used 0% battery however the system status showed bluetooth used 34% of the battery.
+That never happened prior to installing this app<br> :date: __2020-12-17 23:58:46__

 > Rated 3 stars for the following reasons.
 1) This app assumes the person who tested positive will actually enter the code.
 2) The person who tested positive is dumb enuph to not self quarantine and knowingly risk exposing others.<br> :date: __2020-12-13 10:26:26__

 > Not sure it actually works.
 I work at a business that has had multiple positive Covid-19 tests...and this app hasn't pinged a single one.<br> :date: __2020-12-12 07:16:37__